-Choral Arts New England has announced the funding of 11 grants, for a total $13,000, in the 2017 season.
-The funded projects were selected from 44 proposals that were received.
-The large number of proposals shows the continued vitality of choral music in New England and the great creativity with which choruses are advancing their art.
-Awards will be presented at the annual awards ceremony in the autumn of 2017.
+Choral Arts New England has announced the funding of 15 grants, for a total $13,650, in the 2019 season.
+The funded projects were selected from the 52 proposals received.
+This year's awards are the largest number of grants in the history of the organization, reflecting growing activity and innovation in the New England choral community.
+Both the number of applications and the amount requested have steadily risen over the past several years; last year, 51 applications were received and $14,150 was given in grants.
+Awards will be presented at the annual awards ceremony in the autumn of 2019.

 The grant recipients are Burlington Choral Society (Burlington, Vt.), Cantilena (Arlington, Mass.), ChoralArt (Portland, Maine), Chorus Angelicus c/o Joyful Noise Inc. (Torrington, Conn.), Commonwealth Chorale (Newtonville, Mass.), Coro Allegro (Boston, Mass.), Fairfield County Children's Choir (Trumbull, Conn.), Greater Boston Choral Consortium (Boston, Mass.), Lorelei Ensemble (Cambridge, Mass.), Montpelier Community Gospel Choir (Montpelier, Vt.), New Hampshire Master Chorale (Plymouth, N.H.), Outer Cape Chorale (So.
 Wellfleet, Mass.), Somerville Community Chorus (Somerville, Mass.), South Shore Children's Chorus (Quincy, Mass.), and St Mary Schola (Falmouth, Maine)